yolossn/Prometheus-Basics/README.md

 Tada 🎉 We have created our first dashboard using Grafana.

+I hope I did justice to your time and helped you understand the basics of prometheus.

 **Where to go from here:**
 - It is important to understand PromQL extensively to take advantage of the metrics which one has collected.
 Remember the goal is not just to collect metrics but to derive answers for application related questions.
 [This](https://medium.com/@valyala/promql-tutorial-for-beginners-9ab455142085) is a very good resource to get started with PromQL.